 Virginia was raised on a farm in rural WI and attended a diploma nursing program in Madison, WI.
 She eventually attained a BSN and MSN from UNM.
-Over forty years in nursing provided opportunities to work in many clinical nursing settings including education, neurosurgery, pain management, and Operating Room.
+Over forty years in nursing provided opportunities to work in many clinical nursing settings including education, neurosurgery, pain management, and operating room.
 She earned certifications in Medical-Surgical, Neuroscience, Operating Room and Pain Management specialties and worked as a Clinical Nurse Specialist prior to retirement.
-Virginia served on multiple boards and as an officer in professional organizations.
+Virginia has served on multiple boards and as an officer in professional organizations.
 She was on the Board of Directors for the Nancy Floyd Haworth Foundation (3 years) and Menual School (6 years) as vice chair, chair of Governance, Development and a member of the Finance and Strategic Planning Committee.
 Virginia is a volunteer for Presbyterian Hospital, currently at the Kaseman Cancer Care Resource Center.

 Kim Zamarin, MPH – Interim Vice Chair

 Kim has worked with nonprofit organizations and campaigns for over 25 years, and has directed policy, political, programmatic and organizing campaigns, with a focus on social and economic justice issues.
 Working with Pacific Institute for Research & Evaluation, she manages a restorative practices study in ABQ middle schools and provides technical assistance and evaluation support for community-based substance abuse prevention programs in rural, Native American and Hispanic and Latino communities in NM.
 Kim is a member of Delta Omega Gamma Epsilon, UNM’s Public Health Honor Society Chapter, and was a founding Board member of EmergeNM.
 Kim has a MPH from UNM and a BA from UCLA.